 After their bus rode out of sight, I padded barefoot out to the deserted sandy beach of our lovely and simple beach resort on the east coast of the Sinai Peninsula.
 For the last two nights, we’d slept in cute wood thatch-roofed huts on a mattress on the floor covered in a blue mosquito net.
 We relaxed by the blue waters of the Gulf of Aqaba and dreamed of what was across the sea in Saudi Arabia – it seemed so close, yet worlds away.
 It was a truly magical end to our time together in this ancient land of Egypt.

 Now I felt that pang of excitement again to get back on the ‘road’ of travel.
-An hour later I was in my ‘taxi’ truck heading for Nuweiba Port where I would hop a ferry to Jordan.
+An hour later I was in my ‘taxi’ truck heading for Nuweiba Port where I would hop a ferry from Egypt to Jordan.
 I sat around the unattractive and scruffy port area in a smoky outdoor café where the Al Jazeera network blasted out of the big Toshiba television on a wooden shelf.

 The news showed image after image of protests of Israel’s invasion of Gaza all across the Middle East – yelling and chanting people, the burning of Israeli and American flags, bias promos edited showing Israel’s Prime Minister saying ‘every life was precious’ intercut with images of the death and destruction all over Gaza.
 Not the best timing for my adventure here as a Jewish American.
 All alone, I was a bit nervous, a bit excited, and ready for the next challenge.